sara-zeus/DataViz-Dashboards-Tableau/README.md

 ## Challenges
-1. Finding patterns
-2. Finding correlations
+1. Limited dataset with only 3 columns
+2. Identifying patterns within the data
+3. Uncovering correlations among variables
+4. Generating compelling visualizations using only 3 variables

 ## Future Goals
-Join more tables to the current dataset.
+Join more tables to the current dataset